GLOBAL MARKETS-Brightening economy sets euro up for strongest quarter since debt crisis

 Two top policymakers at the Bank of Canada also suggested they might tighten monetary policy there as early as July.

+The environment of tightening policy has seen stocks lose some of the lustre of recent months.

+MSCI's index of world stocks came further off recent highs, dropping 0.14 percent to add to Thursday's sharp fall.

-The euro zone inflation data pushed European shares up 0.55 percent on Friday, but they were still set to end June with their biggest monthly loss in a year as worries over tightening monetary conditions soured the mood.
-U.S. stock futures also pointed towards a higher open in Wall Street.
+European shares were flat in early deals on Friday, but were set to end June with their biggest monthly loss in one year as worries over tightening monetary conditions soured the mood.

 Earlier, the MSCI's broadest index of Asia-Pacific shares outside Japan fell 0.7 percent, after hitting a two-year high on Thursday.
 It is up 5.3 percent for the quarter and has risen 18.3 percent this year.